Big Flower Cabernet Sauvignon (750ml)

 Ginny Povall was born and raised in Boston, Massachusetts and began making wine at home as a hobby.
 She eventually made her way to South Africa to pursue her passion to make wine on a larger scale and she planted vines on Protea Heights Farm, located in Devon Valley, about 10 minutes outside the center of Stellenbosch.
 Back in the 1940s, this was the first farm in South Africa to grow protea flowers, which is the country’s national flower and Ginny decided to dedicate a fraction of her property to protea cultivation.

 The grapes come from a young, high-density vineyard on Ginny Povall’s farm.
 There are four separate plots of Cabernet Sauvignon, all with different soil types and exposure to the sun.
 The wine is comprised of a blend of Cabernet Sauvignon (86%) and Petit Verdot (14%).
 The grapes are harvested by hand and taken to the winery in small containers.
 The bunches are destemmed and then the must is fermented in open-top fermenters with hand punch-downs and no mechanical pumping over.
 The skins are lightly pressed and the press wine added back to the cuvee before it is transferred to barrel.
 The barrels are all old and a mixture of 225 and 300 litres in size.
-The wine is kept in barrel for nine months before being bottled.
+The wine ages for about 11 months in barrel before bottling.

 Originally a flower farm which was replanted with vines about 10 years ago.
 This Cabernet Sauvignon has voluptuous dark berry fruit, with hints of tobacco, chocolate and maybe even a slight minty-ness.
 I used this in my wine class for a blind tasting and it was a true representation of the Cab grape.
 The little bit of South African earthiness did throw a few people off.
 However, I liked the added complexity and thought that it was a good balance to the fruit and the oak.
 This is medium to full bodied and it would be perfect with anything on the BBQ!